utiasSTARS/PhoenixDrone-sitl_gazebo/README.md

 ## Testing

-Gazebo will now launch when typing 'gazebo' on the shell:
+Gazebo will now launch when you type 'gazebo' in the shell:

 ```bash
 . /usr/share/gazebo/setup.sh